Noetherianity for infinite-dimensional toric varieties: Reduction to matching monoids

 Monomials in the $x_{p,l,j}$ will be denoted $x^A$ where $A \in \prod_{p \in [N]} \NN^{[k_p] \times \NN}$ is an $[N]$-tuple of finite-by-infinite matrices $A_p$.
-Note that $\phi(y_{p,J})$ equals $x^A$ where $A$ has all row sums equal to $1,$ all column sums labelled by $J$ equal to $1,$ and all other column sums equal to $0$.
-Thus $A$ can be thought of as the adjacency matrix of a matching of the maximal size $k_p$ in the complete bipartite graph with bipartition $[k_p] \bigsqcup \NN$.
+Note that $\phi(y_{p,J})$ equals $x^A$ where only the $p$-th component $A_p$ of $A$ is non-zero and in fact has all row sums equal to $1,$ all column sums labelled by $J$ equal to $1,$ and all other column sums equal to $0$.
+Thus $A_p$ can be thought of as the adjacency matrix of a matching of the maximal size $k_p$ in the complete bipartite graph with bipartition $[k_p] \bigsqcup \NN$.
 Thus the monomials in $\im \phi$ form the Abelian monoid generated by such matchings (with $p$ varying).
 We call a monoid like this a \emph{matching monoid}.
 In the next section we characterize these monomials among all monomials in the $x_{p,l,j},$ and find a bound on the relations among the $\phi(y_{p,J})$.